-35. If the parent/guardian does not understand this process, who can they talk to for help within the District?
+42. If the parent/guardian does not understand this process, who can they talk to for help within the District?

-Parents with questions or concerns can contact the Parent Support Team at odlssparentsupport@cps.edu or 773-553-1840.
+Parents with questions or concerns can contact the Parent Support Team at odlssparentsupport@cos.edu or 773-553-1840.
 Or to request an SSCA meeting, parents/guardians can contact either ssca@cps.edu or 773-553-1843.
-Additional resources, including a webinar, Approved Provider List, UER Guidelines, and New Vendor and Parent Vendor Guidance, will be available on the SSCA website at cps.edu/ssca.
+Additional resources are available on the SSCA website at cps.edu/ssca.

-36. What community resources exist to help parents/guardians understand this process?
+43. What community resources exist to help parents/guardians understand this process?